 - Ozone filter: Eliminates harmful ozone from the air

-All of them have an estimated lifespan of 20 years with the carbon filter being the sole exception as it’s only expected to last for a year.
-After that, you get 3 more filters to replace it for free.
+All of them have an estimated lifespan of 20 years, with the carbon filter being the sole exception as it’s only expected to last for a year.
+After that, you get three more filters to replace for free.

 Filters aside, there’s also noise to consider.
-Just like all Air Purifiers, the NuWave OxyPure can be rather noisy at full speed.
+Like all Air Purifiers, the NuWave OxyPure can be rather noisy at full speed.
 However, there are both fan-speed controls and Sleep Mode – which makes it ultra-quiet to improve sleeping conditions.

 You probably won’t have to worry about house coverage since it can clean up to 1,200 square feet.
-But, of course, the smaller the room, the faster that the unit is going to be able to clean the air.
-At a house of 1200 square feet, the OxyPure needed an average of 6 hours in the high setting to effectively clean the air.
+But, of course, the smaller the room, the faster the unit can clean the air.
+At a house of 1200 square feet, the OxyPure needed an average of 6 hours in the high setting to clean the air effectively.

-Last, but not least, you also have the option of controlling the Air Purifier remotely.
+Last but not least, you can also control the Air Purifier remotely.

-- Comes with plenty of filters to clean everything from pet hairs to bacteria
+- It has plenty of filters to clean everything from pet hairs to bacteria.

 - Very large coverage